 Poaching salmon in white wine with onions, garlic and fresh herbs makes the fish so juicy, tender and full of flavor.
 It’s easy, delicious and healthy too.

-This is my usual fuss-free, super quick method for cooking salmon.
-It’s a great method because it infuses the Salmon with so much flavor and cooks it really gently so it stays delicate and moist.
-I adjusted the recipe from America’s Test Kitchen.
+This is a recipe I often use as a fuss-free, super quick option for cooking salmon.
+It’s a great method because it infuses the fish with so much flavor and cooks it really gently so it stays delicate and juicy.

 Season the salmon with salt and pepper on both sides.

 In a large skillet, place a layer of sliced onions all over the bottom, then add the garlic, bay leaves and parsley stems.
 Pour in the white wine and water.
 It should barely cover the vegetables.
 Save the parsley leaves for other uses, and chop a little bit to garnish the cooked salmon later.
 To see the best way to store fresh herbs, click here.

 Basically, you are sort of creating a steamer for the fish.
 The onion and parsley stems will elevate the fish above the liquid and at the same time give so much aromatic flavor to the cooking liquid.
 The fish will cook much more gently from the steam than if it was submerged in the liquid.